Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It is important to note that any dog with diarrhea that is lethargic or feverish should be attended to by a veterinarian.
 Dogs that start vomiting or have bloody diarrhea, especially the young, should be seen right away.
 If your dog still appears bright, alert, and playful, and the diarrhea is not chronic, some home remedies might help.

 The main concern about diarrhea is the fact that it may lead to dehydration.
-This is very likely if the dog has very liquid squirts that seem to not be coming to a halt.
+This is very likely if the dog has chronic and severe "liquid squirts."
 Small puppies are very vulnerable and can become dehydrated very quickly.
 A good way to tell the level of hydration of the dog is by examining the level of elasticity of the skin.

 Basically, the skin on the shoulders or back will be gently lifted with fingers to form a tent.
 Upon releasing the skin, it should spring back into position promptly.
 In a dehydrated dog, the skin's return will be delayed, or worse, it will remain lifted.
 Another sign of a dehydrated dog is dry, tacky gums.

 A slightly dehydrated dog generally will improve as he is hydrated with water and electrolytes.
-Dogs can be given some unflavored Pedialyte or a 50/50 mix of Gatorade and water in their water bowl to help them rehydrate.
+Dogs can be given some unflavored Pedialyte in their water bowl to help them rehydrate.
 However, dogs that are severely dehydrated will need IV fluids given by a veterinarian.
 Small puppies should be treated promptly as they dehydrate quite quickly and go downhill pretty fast.

 Dogs with an upset stomach may be helped at home with a short period of fasting followed by a bland diet.
 The following guideline may help dogs affected by diarrhea.